How to choose the right social media channels for your small business

 For small businesses that fall into the latter category, here are some tips they can follow to figure out which social media channels need them the most:

 1) Evaluate Social Media Goals.
 One of the first things business owners ought to consider when choosing social media channels is their specific social media goals.

 What do they want to accomplish with their online presence?
 Are they trying to build brand awareness?
 Do they want to promote a specific product or service?
 Are they interested in lead generation?

 The answers to these questions are essential, as they can help marketers narrow down which channels are most advantageous to their goals.
 For example, for lead generation, LinkedIn is one of the best tools, especially for those who are in the B2B world.

 Facebook and Twitter are also known for being very powerful when generating leads, but many businesses also see success when using Facebook and Instagram (which is owned by Facebook) when it comes to building brand awareness and promoting specific goods or services.

+2) Understand the Target Audience.
 In addition to getting clear on their goals, business owners and marketers also need to get clear on the people who make up their target audience.
 Who are they trying to reach with their social media posts?
 How old are they?
 Where do they live?
 What’s their income level?